softwareonpurpose/calibrator4test/README.md

 At the time of validation,
  - if a failure occurs, then the known issue will be included in the Assertion message to mitigate costly investigation of the failure
  - if the known issue has been addressed so that the test SHOULD pass, the known issue will cause a test failure with a message indicating that the issue has been addressed and should be manually regressed
- - once it is confirmed that the issue has been addressed successfully, then the addition of the 'known issue' must be removed from the validator to allow the supported tests to pass
+ - once it is confirmed that the issue has been addressed successfully, then the addition of the 'known issue' must be removed from the calibrator to allow the supported tests to pass